Residency in Mexico

 Finalizing Your Residency

 This is very important as you DO NOT want to enter Mexico as a tourist, which cancels the visa you just paid

 Once you are approved by the consulate and have your visa in your passport, you have six months to enter Mexico to finish getting your residency.
-You will get an FMM (“tourist visa”) upon entering Mexico.
+Upon entering Mexico, you will get an FMM (“tourist visa”).
 When completing this form, write either RESIDENTE TEMPORAL or RESIDENTE PERMANENTE (whichever applies) across the top in big block letters and show the immigration agent the visa in your passport.
 The immigration agent will give you 30 days on the FMM (tourist visa) and mark the CANJE (“exchange”) box.
 You turn in this FMM with your initial application at the Mexican immigration office to finalize your residency.

-Once you have entered the country and are at where you plan to reside, you have only 30 days to finalize your residency.
-Failure to complete your residency within the 30-day time limit means your permanent or temporary visa is voided, and you will have to start the immigration process again outside of Mexico (and pay the fees again).
-Make sure you make an appointment at the INM offices before even arriving in México.
+Once you have entered the country and are where you plan to reside, you only have 30 days to finalize your residency.
+Failure to complete your residency within the 30-day time limit means your permanent or temporary visa is voided.
+You will have to start the immigration process outside of Mexico (and pay the fees again).
+Make an appointment at the INM offices before even arriving in México.
 Note that finalizing your residency can take up to one month, during which time you are not allowed to leave Mexico without written permission.